About This Course

 We have always been one of the main UK universities for ecology and, because we are located next to Snowdonia National Park which is the perfect setting for this degree course.
 You will benefit from being close to an exceptional range of terrestrial, marine and freshwater habitats where field work.
 Field courses are an integral part of this degree.

 Bangor is also the home of Natural Resources Wales as well as the divisional offices of the Centre for Ecology and Hydrology (CEH), and the Royal Society for the Protection of Birds (RSPB), all of which have close links to the University and staff associated with this course.
 These links feed directly into our teaching.

 Why choose Bangor University for this course?

-On this course students are required to take 120 credits each year made up of lectures, practicals, and interactive exercises, as well as field trips and tutorials in years 1 and 2.
-The final year can include an integrated research project, which is supervised by a member of staff on a subject to suit the student’s interests.
+On this course you are required to take 120 credits each year made up of lectures, practicals, and interactive exercises, as well as field trips and tutorials in years 1 and 2.
+The final year can include an integrated research project, which is supervised by a member of staff on a subject to suit your interests.
 Modules become more specialised as the degree progresses and the number of compulsory modules varies between years.
 Assessment is by a mixture of formal examination and continuous assessment.
 Welsh medium modules are also available.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Zoology with Conservation Modules page.

 Course content is for guidance purposes only and may be subject to change.

 - Natural History Museum with an exceptionally comprehensive collection of vertebrate material, which includes a diverse collection of vertebrate and invertebrate specimens, including primates.